Selvibhuvana/PythonProject/robot tests/README.md

 Once after performing all the above .
 The scripts can be run with Jenkins --> Build with Parameters --> point to Snowflake --> Run.
 The resultant robot framework files [log, report and Output] will provide all the details on the test cases.

+Snowflake Database, schema , Tables creation queries can be found in Snowflake queries used file.